DROP (Deferred Retirement Option Program)

-DROP, or the Deferred Retirement Option Program, is a means by which Tier 1 Members may retire from the Pension Trust and have their benefit paid into a DROP account established in their name.
+DROP, or the Deferred Retirement Option Program, is a means by which Tier 1 Members may retire from SLOCPT and have their benefit paid into a DROP account established in their name.

-During your participation in DROP, you continue as an employee of the County with all the rights and benefits associated with such employment EXCEPT you no longer are an active Member of the Pension Trust.
+During your participation in DROP, you continue as an employee of the County with all the rights and benefits associated with such employment EXCEPT you no longer are an active Member of SLOCPT.